axkralj990/Quadcopter-Dev-Project/README.md

   <li>BAUDRATE.png (refining-the-code-1 branch)</li>
 </ul>

-To start the program run DataMonitor.py
+To start the program run DataMonitor.py.

-There is still a lot to fix, add, improve, etc., so any suggestions and corrections are welcome!
+There is still a lot to fix, add, and improve, so any suggestions and corrections are welcome!

 Author: alex.kraljic@gmail.com